datagirlz19/datagirlz19.github.io/_projects/2016-04-05-project-three.md

 description: The purpose of this project is to use NLP to predict whether a tweet is reporting on a natural disaster/crisis or not.
 summary: Twitter can be as both a resource for finding urgent information and as a tool for communicating useless information about sales and petty gossip.
 category: NLP, Classification, Research
----

-Twitter can be a powerful tool, both as a resource for finding urgent information about situations around the globe and a tool for communicating useless information about sales and petty gossip.
-Hashtags are useful tools for shifting through the clutter, however, oftentimes they are misused, such as putting disaster terms like "#Hurricane" on a sale ad to increase views.
-This has made it difficult for professionals to identify important and relevant information in accordance with their needs.
-However, in the past decade, humans have become able to teach computers to examine the complex structure of the English language as the field of machine learning advances.
-This has become increasingly salient, as humans can no longer review  content created by social media because it is complex.
-The purpose of the research paper is to use a machine learning technique called  Natural Language Processing (NLP) to read through the tweets and  predict which tweets on Twitter are about natural disasters and which ones aren’t.
-Using a collection of Twitter disaster tweets, that calls for Natural Language Processing techniques, and pairing them with a Random Forest and Multinomial Naive Bayes Regressions, an accuracy of 80.6 percent was obtained.
-The findings are promising, and they could help the general population sort through and analyze information shared during times of mass crisis.

-The purpose of this project is to use NLP to predict whether a tweet is reporting on a natural disaster/crisis or not.
+---Twitter can be a powerful tool, for finding urgent information about situations around the globe.
+However, it can also be a tool for communicating useless information about sales and petty gossip.

+Hashtags can be useful for shifting through the clutter!
+But often they are misused, such as using #Hurricane on a sale ad to increase views.
+This has made it difficult for individuals and organizations to identify relevant information.
+This has become salient, as social media had become an overwhelming database of information.

+In the past decade, humans have become able to teach computers to examine the complex structure of the English language.
+The purpose of the research paper is to use a machine learning technique called Natural Language Processing (NLP) to read through the tweets.
+The goal is to use NLP to predict whether a tweet is reporting on a natural disaster/crisis or not.

+Using the collection of Twitter posts, we used a Random Forest and Multinomial Naive Bayes Regressions.
+After this, we were able to predict with an accuracy of 80.6 percent whether a tweet was describing a natural disaster or not.
+The findings are promising, and could help the general population analyze information shared during times of crisis.

 [To view the Presentation](#Presentation)